Home

 Quality Improvement of Phase-1

-These improvements result in significant sound quality improvement.
+These changes resulted in significant sound quality improvement.

-The simplest thing that appears in the measurement with the DMM (digital multi meter) is the DC offset of 35mV dropped dramatically to about + / – 3.5mV.
+The simplest thing that appeared in the measurement with the DMM (digital multi meter) was the DC offset of 35mV dropped dramatically to about + / – 3.5mV.

 The schematic of this improved quality of phase-1 discribed in Figure-2

-This circuit is very similar with Project 101 of Rod Elliot of ESP, Australia, the famous simple mosfet amplifier. (sound.westhost.com/project101.htm)
+This circuit is very similar with Project 101 of Rod Elliot of ESP, Australia, the famous simple mosfet amplifier. (http://sound.westhost.com/project101.htm)

-Theoretically, this quality improvement (Figure-2) were very influential in improving linearity (also increase in ‘open loop gain’), it was proven in comparative listening test.
+Theoretically, this quality improvement (Figure-2) were very influential in improving linearity (also increased in ‘open loop gain’), it was proven in comparative listening test.

 Quality Improvement Phase-2

-Although Figure-2 has been producing a quite sufficient sound and can be said to be ‘superior’ than class ‘HiFi Compo’ (even a well-known branded), however driving final amplifier MOSFETs directly from a simple VAS (Voltage Amplifier Stage), has many weaknesses that result in disruption linearity at power levels above 20W especially in long enough operation.
+Although Figure-2 has been producing a quite sufficient sound and can be said to be ‘superior’ than class ‘HiFi Compo’ (even a well-known branded), however driving final amplifier MOSFETs directly from a simple VAS (Voltage Amplifier Stage), has many weaknesses that result in disruption linearity at power levels above 10W (disclaimer : this is on my personal opinion, I didn’t measure it) especially in long enough operation.

-This is because the VAS current is very small, less able to do a ‘charge’ and ‘discharge’ to the final amplifier MOSFETs quickly.
+This is because the VAS current is very small, less able to do a ‘charge’ and ‘discharge’ to the MOSFETs quickly.

-Amplifier topology without a driver can work very well for the application of class A with power under 20W (example: Musical Fidelity MF A-2) but will be felt weakness on the operation of large power and not a class A (class AB).
+Mosfet amplifier topology without a driver can work very well for the application of class A with low output (let say 10watt) but will be felt weakness on the operation of large power and not a class A (class B).

 This weakness is one reason of ‘ears fatigue’ as mentioned above, nevertheless this weakness is only detectable by an experienced audiophile, it is not clearly detectable on measurement equipment (oscilosocope).